 - If you want to make this a gluten-free meal, simply read all of your ingredients carefully to be sure there are no issues, as all of the ingredients themselves are gluten-free.

 - I don’t recommend using any other rice for this recipe, as they all require different amounts of liquid and cook time.
-This recipe has only been tested with long grain brown rice.
+This recipe was originally written using brown rice, but I have since updated it to use long grain white rice as it cooks in the same amount of time as the chicken and is more foolproof!

 Instant Pot Teriyaki Chicken and Rice